 Grab A Healthy Bite To Eat

 Many victims of Hashimoto’s disease maintain a gluten-free meal plan or follow the autoimmune protocol diet (AID).
 These diets include a multitude of foods that promote proper immune system and thyroid functioning.
-To me, following a gluten-free diet is absolutely essential and it’s #1 on my list of healthy habits that are non-negotiable.
+For more on what to eat and what foods to avoid, check out The 7 Best Foods For Autoimmune Disease and the 10 Worst Foods For Autoimmune Disease.
+To me, following a gluten-free diet is absolutely essential, and it’s #1 on my list of healthy habits that are non-negotiable.

 - Exercising regularly